cgwire/zou/docs/index.md

 The Kitsu API can:

-* Store production data: projects, shots, assets, tasks, files metadata and validations.
+* Store production data: projects, shots, assets, tasks, files metadata, and validations.
 * Store preview files of any kind.
 * Publish an event stream of changes.
 * Provide folder and file paths for any task.
 * Export main data to CSV files.

-For more details you can check [the full specification](https://kitsu-api.cg-wire.com).
+For more details, you can check [the full specification](https://kitsu-api.cg-wire.com).

 # Quickstart (Docker Image)